Bath Film Festival

-Bath Film Festival, known as FilmBath, is a film festival established in 1991, in Bath, England, by members of the Bath Film Society.
+Bath Film Festival, known as FilmBath, is an annual film festival held in Bath, England.
+It was established in 1991 by members of the Bath Film Society.

 The organisation has expanded in duration, venues, and titles.
 In 1997, it was registered as a non profit-distributing company and, in 2000, as a charitable organisation.
 The festival has also expanded its programme over the years to include workshops for festival-goers, live music accompaniments to silent cinema, and more recently, open-air cinema, starting in 2003 with a screening of E.T. in partnership with the Holburne Museum of Art.
 Since its foundation, the festival has screened over 1000 films.

 IMDb is a co-sponsor of the festival and of several festival awards.

 Nicolas Roeg's 2007 film Puffball had its UK premiere at the festival.
 In January 2014, a special screening of Martin Scorsese's The Last Temptation of Christ at Wells Cathedral (along with a companion screening of The Passion of Joan of Arc at Bath Abbey) provoked some controversy; the church defended its decision to allow the screening.

-In 2014 Bath Film Festival's Executive Director Holly Tarquini founded the F-Rating which is awarded to films directed and/or written by women.
-In 2015 the F-Rating was adopted by dozens of independent film festivals and cinemas including The Barbican.
-In 2016 Holly Tarquini delivered a TEDx talk about the rating.
-In 2017, the keyword 'f-rated' was added to over 22,000 titles on IMDb.
+In 2014, the festival's executive director, Holly Tarquini, founded the F-Rating which is awarded to films directed and/or written by women.
+The F-Rating has been adopted by dozens of independent film festivals and cinemas, including the Barbican Centre.
+In 2017, the keyword 'F-Rated' was added to over 22,000 titles on IMDb.